How To Build A Shed

 For example, where I live the building department is not concerned with sheds that are under a certain square footage.
 You may discover you do not need a building permit.

-Wood Or Concrete Floor?
+Should the Shed Have a Wood Or Concrete Floor?

 Once you have learned you can build the shed in compliance with all laws, then make a decision if the shed will have a wood floor or a concrete slab.
 I've built sheds both ways, and feel one with a wood floor works well if you build it using the right materials.